 Figure B2 - Defence overtopping hazard map plus climate change (jpg 589kb opens in a new window)

 Yes.
-A note has been prepared to provide assistance to developers, applicants, and Local Planning Authority officers on how to use the council’s Strategic Flood Risk Assessment and how to apply national planning policy in the East Riding of Yorkshire.
+A note has been prepared to provide assistance to developers, applicants, and Local Planning Authority officers on how to use the council’s Strategic Flood Risk Assessment and how to apply flood risk policy in the East Riding of Yorkshire.
 It aims to promote transparency and consistency in the approach East Riding of Yorkshire Council will take to applying the flood risk Sequential and Exception Tests.
-The note is available on the council's Supplementary Planning Guidance page.

 The primary objective of planning policy in respect of flood risk, is to steer vulnerable development towards areas of lowest flood risk.
 The National Planning Policy Framework advocates a sequential approach that will guide the planning decision making process (i.e. the allocation of sites).
 In simple terms, this requires planners to seek to allocate sites for future development within areas of lowest flood risk in the initial instance.
 Only if it can be demonstrated that there are no reasonably available sites within these areas should alternative sites (i.e. within areas that may potentially be at risk of flooding) be contemplated.
 This is referred to as the Sequential Test.